 Vienna is proud to host close to 15 million overnight stays every year; many of them visit to sample some of the local goodies.
-If you’re after nightlife or planning a stag night with your buddies then I’m afraid Vienna is not the best place for it.
-Bars and restaurant close early, the club scene is mediocre at best.
-It gets a bit livelier during the summer when spots along the Wien riverbanks open up.
+If you’re after nightlife or planning a stag night with your buddies then I’m afraid Vienna is not the best place.
+Bars and restaurant close early and the club scene is mediocre at best.
+It gets a bit livelier during the summer when spots along the city’s riverbanks open up.
 Vienna is not a city you visit to party.
-It’s a city where you can grow as a human being; a city of art of high culture.
-Ringstrasse during warm summer nights is breathtaking, beautifully illuminated and the open-air classical music concerts and performances just add to the unforgettable atmosphere.
-The Vienna State Opera is a temple to music, one of a kind and it reminds you why the city is known as “the City of Music”.
+It’s a city where you can grow as a human being: a city of art of high culture.
+Ringstrasse during warm summer nights is breath taking, beautifully illuminated and the open-air classical music concerts and performances just add to the unforgettable atmosphere.
+The Vienna State Opera is a temple devoted to music, one of a kind and it reminds you why the city is known as “the City of Music”.
 Imagine sneaking in and witnessing some genius working on his magnum opus within these walls.

 The downside to this amazing city is that there’s just too much to see.
 You could spend a week at the Hofburg and you’d still miss half of what it has to offer.
 It currently serves as the Austrian White House, but the imperial chic and numerous artefacts are on display there to remind you how powerful this dynasty once was.
 Add a few more days if you want to explore the Hofburg National Library, secret bookshelf passages and ancient occult manuscripts included.
 The gardens are also a thing of beauty, huge as well and easy to get lost in.